Who is Courtney Jordan

 Courtney Jordan feeds and clothes the homeless at an event hosted by the Courtney Jordan Foundation

 When I was 14, the death of my sister weakened me.
-When I was 18, the loss of every possession I had and my family home robbed me of my joy, and for a brief moment, my ability to walk.
-Months later, the loss of my father crippled my soul and redefined me in ways that, to this day, I cannot truly fathom.
+At 18, losing every possession I had and my family home robbed me of my joy—and, for a brief moment, my ability to walk.
+Months later, the loss of my father shattered my soul and redefined me in ways I still can’t fully comprehend.

 I was tall, skinny, goofy-looking, and never felt like I had any real friends until later in college.

-To that end, I became partners with my college friends, building a program that would enable a phone to unlock itself based on the positioning of key points of the lock screensaver, which we sold.
-After exiting PicPac/MarCo and generating extraordinary personal wealth, I founded Venture Beyond to handle my unhealthy quest for more.
-Additionally, I founded a partner-funded nonprofit organization – an organization predicated not on money, but rather on creating value for people.
-The organization’s mission was to aid in the war on poverty at a community level – through education and youth development.
+To that end, I partnered with my college friends to build a program that enabled a phone to unlock itself based on the positioning of key points on the lock screensaver, which we sold.
+After exiting PicPac/MarCo and generating extraordinary personal wealth, I founded Venture Beyond to address my unhealthy quest for more.
+Additionally, I founded a partner-funded nonprofit organization—one predicated not on money, but on creating value for people.
+The organization’s mission was to aid in the war on poverty at the community level through education and youth development.

-The Courtney Jordan Group provided cultural excursions, immersive edutainment camps, and education programs designed to address the overall edification of the individual, not just the mastery of a test.
+The Courtney Jordan Group provided cultural excursions, immersive edutainment camps, and educational programs designed to support the overall edification of the individual, not just the mastery of a test.

 Finding